 Modesty can be a very beautiful quality, especially in an actor.
 It does not necessarily imply fear, or lack of social competence, but often suggests a finely tuned sense of ones own worth.
 A well integrated person will know their borders and feel no shame in defending them.

 The first thing to remember is that attitudes to nudity are culturally determined, dependent on context, and cyclical.
-The second thing to remember is that attraction and repulsion to the naked body has a biological basis that is not learned, but within limits can be conditioned and controlled.
+The second thing to remember is that attraction and repulsion to the naked body has a biological basis, but within wide limits can be learned, conditioned and controlled.
 Attraction, both physical and romantic, is part of our evolutionary baggage, as persistent as hunger and thirst.
 The misalignment of society's attitudes with the individual's biological imperatives has forever been a source of great comedy and great tragedy.

-I was raised in a home environment where the human body was considered to be inherently beautiful.
-My mother, a pioneer of Modern Dance (Margaret Morris, Ballet Jooss, Rudolf Laban) taught us that there was nothing to be ashamed of about our bodies.
+I was lucky enough to be raised in a home environment where the human body was considered to be inherently beautiful.
+My mother, a pioneer of Modern Dance in the 1930's and 40's (Margaret Morris Movement - bare footed at Cap d'Antibes, Ballet Jooss - dancing on Green Tables, Rudolf Laban - efforts and icosahedra), had spent her professional life in progressive and bohemian company.
+She taught us that there was nothing to be ashamed of about our bodies.
 As children, casual nudity was accepted but not flaunted.
 As my sister and I entered puberty the household became more discrete.
 This is a natural and wise evolution, probably with deep biological roots.
 One has heard actors say "I don't mind being naked in front of an audience; I just don't want my parents sitting there."

 In our work backstage we are constantly on top of each other.
 Cramped dressing rooms and quick costume changes in the wings mean close physical contact in various stages of undress is inevitable.
 We are too busy to care about nudity.
 As for the rigger up in the flies peering down into an actor's cleavage?
 Well that's always going to be his problem.
 Perhaps one day he will fall.